bdunnette/tryton-admin-manual/index.rst

 This address will show up later in your invoices.
 * Name: Your organisation name
 * Active: Check this box if you want to be this organisation active
-* Invoice: Check this box if you can invoice this organisation Is this correct ???
+* Invoice: Check this box if this is an address where invoices should be sent
 * Street: Streetname of your organisation
 * Street (bis): Alternative streetname of your organisation
 * ZIP: Post code of your organisation
 * City: City where your organisation is situated
-* Country: Country where your organisation is situated 9
+* Country: Country where your organisation is situated
-*
-Subdivision: State or province where your organisation is situated
+* Subdivision: State or province where your organisation is situated
 Language: select one of the available languages.
 In the group Contact mechanisms.
 These contact mechanisms are the various ways (Email, Phone, Skype) by which a company can be